vergissberlin/hugo-docker-watchtower/README.md

     1. It pulls the new image on the Docker host and
     2. it restarts the related running instances.

+### Hints

-In this example [Watchtower](https://containrrr.github.io/watchtower/) is running on same server aslike the static webpage, but it can run on remote servers also.
+1. In this example [Watchtower](https://containrrr.github.io/watchtower/) is running on same server aslike the static webpage, but it can run on remote servers also.
 For more information, take a look on the [documentation](https://containrrr.github.io/watchtower/usage-overview/).
+2. On my webserver I use the jwilder HTTP proxy, to be able to have more than one application on the server which is exposing port 80 or 443.
+In addition I use Let's encrypt certificates.
+But this is ontoher topic.
+If you dont want this, just delete the lines in the `docker-compose.yml` file.